 For these systems (original fat PlayStation, PS2, Saturn, Dreamcast, Xbox, 3DO, possibly others), you need a way to convert the voltage into something you can use, and in order to do that you need a step-down transformer.
 You can buy these hefty bricks at your local electronics store for about €25, and they’ll do the trick nicely.
 Just remember to connect them directly to the mains, extension cords might work but I wouldn’t risk it.

-You may want to avoid widescreen CRTs, because those big bastards are quite heavy as well and tend to have problems with screen geometry, but if you can find a decent one and have the means to move it… well, why the hell not.
-That said, you really should avoid Panasonic Quintrix sets, because those (at least mine) have some sort of a weird auto-adjusting feature for the geometry.
+You may want to avoid widescreen CRTs, because those big bastards are quite heavy as well and tend to have problems with screen geometry, but if you can find a decent (and/or free) one and have the means to move it… well, why the hell not.
+That said, you probably should avoid Panasonic Quintrix sets, because those (at least mine) have some sort of a weird auto-adjusting feature for the geometry.
 It looks awful and, more importantly, can’t be disabled.

 There are also professional video CRT monitors (PVM/BVM) and many of them feature RGB and component support, although these screens require their own sets of cables and can be expensive and difficult to track down.
 In return, they offer the best picture quality you’re going to get from a CRT screen.
 Basically, if you manage to grab one of these things, I’m very jealous and you clearly don’t need my help because you know what you’re doing.